The overdose outbreak that hit Pittsburgh in 2006 sounds a lot like today

 – “Get High or Die Trying in the Summer of 2006”

 Last week, Maxim Furek sent us an article he wrote on spike in overdose deaths a few years back caused by a mixture of heroin and fentanyl.
-Called “Get High or Die Trying in the Summer of 2006,” it tells a familiar story.
+It is titled “Get High or Die Trying in the Summer of 2006,” which tells a familiar story.
 You can read the full article here.

 Of course, it’s entirely relevant to the present day: since the middle of last month, 22 people have reportedly died in southwest Pennsylvania (in addition to 37 in Maryland and others elsewhere in the Northeast) from a heroin-fentanyl combination sold under the brand name “Theraflu.”